 Head to the Benidorm Beaches

 The two main beaches in Benidorm are Levante and Poniente.
-The whole of Benidorm Bay faces to the south onto the Mediterranean Sea, with just Benidorm Island (Isla de los Periodistas) enhancing the view.
+Visit Levante beach and the whole of Benidorm Bay faces to the south onto the Mediterranean Sea, with just Benidorm Island (Isla de los Periodistas) enhancing the view.
 The mountains behind the town protect it and the bay from the winds.
 The sea here is warm and clear, the sand is fine and clean.
 In total there are around 4 miles of beaches in Benidorm.

 At the eastern end of Benidorm Bay is the busy Levante Beach.
 It covers the area from Rincon de Loix to the Castle Rocks at the end of the Old Town.
-You’ll not only find sun loungers and water sports here but also endless cafes and restaurants.
+You’ll not only find sun loungers and here but also endless cafes and restaurants.
+The water sports in Benidorm are centred here too.
 This is not the place to come for peace and quiet.
 This is party central.

 Mal Pas Beach